jnand/cortland-guide/pages/install.md

 Installing macOS
 =================

-While installing macOS skip any propmts to configure networking and/or expose serivce outside the localhost.
-Netwrokign and other serivces should be setup after configuring the firewall.
+While installing macOS skip any prompts to configure networking and/or expose services outside the localhost.
+Networking and other services should be setup after configuring the firewall.

 Full Disk Encryption
 --------------------

-After booting up from the installation media prepared in the last step youll be prompted to install the operating system.
-Before proceeding we want to format the system drive for whole disk encryption.
-We'll use the encrypted version of APFS or HFS+ depending on your distribution.
+After booting the installation media, prepared in the last step, you'll be prompted to install the operating system.
+Before proceeding, format the system drive for whole disk encryption.
+We'll use the encrypted version of **APFS** or HFS+ depending on your distribution.

-1. Close the OS install propmt window
+1. Close the OS install prompt window

-2. Click "Utlities" in the menu bar
+2. Click "Utilities" in the menu bar

 3. Select "Disk Utility" from the menu
 ![Disk Utility](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/macos/highsierra/macos-high-sierra-recovery-mode-reinstall.jpg)